Title IX and Sexual Misconduct Policy: Discrimination, Harassment & Misconduct on the Basis of Sex

 While hostile-environment sexual harassment may encompass a wide range of conduct, some examples of specifically prohibited conduct include:

 This list is not exhaustive.
 Regency reserves the right to determine whether particular conduct violates its Title IX policy or is otherwise inappropriate under other policies.
 All people subject to this policy—including employees, students, and third-parties—are expected to treat the others with whom they interact in connection with their employment, education, or presence at Regency with respect at all times.

 In determining whether certain conduct creates a hostile environment in violation of this policy, Regency considers all relevant circumstances.
 Relevant factors may include, but are not limited to:

 The totality of the circumstances will be considered in determining whether a hostile environment exists.

 Sexual Assault.
 Sexual assault is a form of sexual harassment.
-A range of conduct falls into the category of sexual assault, including without limitation sexual violence, sexual battery, sexual coercion, rape, or other sexual contact involving force, threat, or intimidation.
+A range of conduct falls into the category of sexual assault, including without limitation sexual violence, sexual battery, sexual coercion, rape, or other sexual contact involving force, threat, intimidation, or without consent.

-Any student, employee or other person who believes that he or she has been subjected to any form of sex discrimination, sexual harassment, or sexual assault in violation of this policy should make a complaint.
+Any student, employee or other person who believes that he or she has been subjected to any form of sex discrimination, sexual harassment, sexual assault, domestic violence, dating violence, or stalking in violation of this policy should make a complaint.
 Regency takes all such complaints seriously.

 Regency strongly encourages any person who wishes to make a complaint under this policy to bring that complaint directly to Regency’s Title IX Coordinator.
 However, a student may also bring such a complaint to a student advisor, area manager, campus manager, or educator with whom he or she is comfortable.
 Likewise, an employee may bring such a complaint to their immediate supervisor, another manager, or a human resources generalist.
 In each case, the complainant should understand that the complaint will be forwarded to the Title IX Coordinator.